ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## uploadimage-config

 * Location: `plugins/uploadimage/plugin.js`
-* Description: Upload URL for the Upload Image feature was not defined.
+* Description: An upload URL for the Upload Image feature was not defined.
 Refer to the {@link guide/dev/integration/file_browse_upload/file_upload/README Uploading Dropped or Pasted Files} article for more information.
 * Additional data: None.